wufan-cse/wufan-cse.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Thanks for stopping by!
+Thanks for stopping by! :wave:

-Research:
+<strong>Research:</strong>
 My interest lies in practical machine learning methods and their theoretical analysis, spanning multiple areas such as Out-of-Distribution Generalization, Trustworthy Machine Learning, and Generative models.
 Specifically, I am interested in developing methods that enhance the capacity of learning predictive representations.
 Moreover, I strongly believe that the potential of large deep learning models is yet to be fully explored.
 My ultimate goal is to create a unified, robust, and generalizable machine learning method that is cost-efficient and accessible to everyone.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.